What is the Rank Order List?

 Note, each residency program on your certified Rank Order List signifies a binding agreement.
 If you put a program on your list and you Match, you are obligated to enter their program July 1st unless you obtain a waiver from NRMP.
 If you don’t understand waivers, be sure to review the waiver policies on NRMP.

 If you are an International Medical Graduate (IMG), you must also have your credentials verified through ECFMG by the Rank Order Deadline.
 Does this mean you must be fully ECFMG certified?
-No. However, you must have your USMLE Step 1, Step 2 CK and Step 2 CS scores reported by the deadline.
+No. However, you must have your USMLE Step 1, Step 2 CK and Step 2 CS (or Alternative Pathway) scores reported by the deadline.

 Be sure to review the NRMP policies for Eligibility before continuing with the process.

 As with every step of the process, creating the right Rank Order List is not a perfect science.
 There are many considerations and intricacies to creating an optimal list with the best chances of matching into a residency program.